-Dick Van Dyke Reveals He Had To Pay Walt Disney For Role in ‘Mary Poppins’
+Dick Van Dyke Reveals He Had To Pay Walt Disney For Role In ‘Mary Poppins’

 — Independent US (@IndyUSA) November 21, 2018

-For the upcoming sequel movie, Mary Poppins Returns, Dick Van Dyke plays Mr. Dawes Jr. and he looks almost exactly the same as he when he played Mr. Dawes Sr. 54 years ago.
+For the upcoming sequel movie, Mary Poppins Returns, Dick Van Dyke plays Mr. Dawes, Jr. and he looks almost exactly the same as he when he played Mr. Dawes, Sr., 54 years ago.

 “I got excited, of course, that there was going to be one, and, of course, my first question was: ‘Can I be in it?'”
 Van Dyke said.